orfloresti/connectcraft-suit/README.md

 # ConnectCraft Suit
 > [!CAUTION]
-> This project has been updating from ionic to flutter.
+> This project is being updated from ionic to flutter.

 This application use Ionic framework.